Jethro-Bodeen/Grok-format/README.md

 </p>

 # How to Save and Restore Grok sessions
-Version 1.0, 4 April 2025, or as of the latest commit timestamp.
-@author Jethro-Bodeen *(aka x.com/JethBodeen ).
+V1.0, 4 April 2025  @author Jethro-Bodeen *(aka x.com/JethBodeen ).
 Open license for individual and academic use.
 Commercial use prohibited.*

 ## Step 1: INSTALL instruction set
 - Go to the file profiles/Save-Restore.